 Information for Meditators New to Victoria IMS

-At Victoria Insight Meditation Society, we practice and study Insight meditation also known as Vipassana meditation.
+At Victoria Insight Meditation Society, we practice and study mindfulness and meditation practices in the Theravada Buddhist tradition.

 Victoria IMS offers non-residential retreats throughout the year, in Victoria.
-They are led by visiting and local teachers in the Theravada tradition.
+They are led by visiting and local teachers in the Theravada tradition, in person and online.

 What is Insight Meditation?

 Insight meditation is the practice of observing our direct experience in each moment.
 We try to do this with a relaxed, open and gentle awareness.
 Being present with this attitude connects us with our naturally calm, clear mind and kind, peaceful heart.
 As we become more established in this technique, we respond to the inevitable joys and sorrows of life with increasing sensitivity, stability and love.

 Metta or Loving Kindness meditation cultivates connecting with and caring for ourselves and others.
 It is true friendliness.
 We can deliberately nurture our heart’s natural capacity for peacefulness, kindness, acceptance and forgiveness.

 Dharma talks illustrate aspects of the Buddha’s teachings.